 Sip Cocktails at East London Liquor Company

-Hipsters flock to this former glue factory-turned-spirits distillery at the edge of Victoria Park to sniff whiskies and sip craft cocktails.
-Just off Regent's Canal on the Hertford Union Canal, East London Liquor Company serves artisan drinks made with its own brands of gin, vodka, rum, and whisky.
+Hipsters flock to this former glue factory-turned-spirits distillery at the edge of Victoria Park to sniff whiskeys and sip craft cocktails.
+Just off Regent's Canal on the Hertford Union Canal, East London Liquor Company serves artisan drinks made with its own brands of gin, vodka, rum, and whiskey.
 Swing by for a potent drink or to learn about boozy botanicals with a tour and a tasting.

 Watch a Puppet Show on a Barge

 The Puppet Theatre Barge is an intimate playhouse in a converted barge in Little Venice.
 The 55-seat venue was founded in 1978 by the Movingstage theatre company and moved to Little Venice in 1986.
 It puts on regular puppet shows for children and adults between October and July and is moored in Richmond between July and September.

 The history of London's waterways is the focus of the London Canal Museum.
 Explore inside a narrowboat and learn about the people who have lived and worked on the canals throughout the years.
 The museum building used to be a warehouse that stored ice for an ice cream maker and dates to 1862.
 The museum runs regular Tunnel Trips, a guided narrowboat tour of Islington's long canal tunnel.

 Explore Buzzy Granary Square

 A hopping canalside hub near King's Cross Station, Granary Square features over 1,000 choreographed fountains that dance throughout the day and are lit up at night.
 The square is home to a number of hip restaurants including Caravan, an industrial-chic spot that serves brilliant brunches, and Dishoom, a Bombay-style restaurant that dishes up Indian street food.
 In the summer months, the steps leading down to the canal are carpeted to provide a comfy seating area.
 Regular events take place in the square throughout the year.

 See a Spectacular Moving Bridge